 Tom Coronel is one of the best-known Dutch racing drivers.
 As a funny person, he is also one of the most popular touring car drivers worldwide.
-He was born on 5th of April, 1972 in a small town of Naarden, in the province of North Holland.
-His twin brother Tim is also a successful racing driver, just as their older brother Raymond.
+He's a regular competitor in the FIA World Touring Car Championship since its inauguration in 2005 but he also competes in sports car races.

 Winning the Dutch Touring Car Championship on his debut